muety/muetsch.io/source/_posts/statement-about-generative-ai.md

 Same for coding.
 I do this for fun.
 When I'm writing a blog post, it's not because I seek to attract a lot of clicks.
 It's because I discovered something that I feel is worth sharing with likeminded people.
 And when I'm writing code, I'm doing so for the sake of the thing itself.
 I don't regard programming as a means to an end, but as part of the journey.
 I enjoy to wrap my head around some problem, dig into the documentation of some library and do trial & error debugging until my program eventually works - even though Copilot or sth. might have done it a lot faster.

+[This excellent article](https://nmn.gl/blog/ai-and-learning) elaborates on the concerning phenomenon that young, unexperienced developers tend to lack foundational understanding about programming and postulates a thesis that gives food for thought.

+> We're trading deep understanding for quick fixes, and while it feels great in the moment, we’re going to pay for this later.

+Judging from my learning path, I totally agree with the statement that "reading discussions by experienced developers [e.g. on StackOverflow] about your topic is the best way to learn".
+Getting code to work is easy today, but comprehending how and why it works is at least equally as important.
+For that reason, I encourage every aspiring developer to opt for the rocky road.

-Also, I feel a lot more comfortable to read blog posts and StackOverflow answers written by actual human experts - like senior devs with yearslong experience or researchers of that area - than AI content.
+Apart from that, I also just feel a lot more comfortable to read blog posts and StackOverflow answers written by actual human experts - like senior devs with yearslong experience or researchers of that area - than AI content.
 If a blog post sounds like ChatGPT, I usually skip and move on.
 Also, personally, I find it somewhat disappointing that events like Google I/O or Apple WWDC - that used to be famous for dropping exciting new dev features and sparking nerdy tech talk among colleagues each time - have mostly turned into AI bulls*** bingo.
 Just my two cents.

 **Long story short is:** all content on this blog and all code in my projects is purely written by myself.
 Just to let you know ...